Web Key IT’s 16 Steps

-Manual and Automated testing each come with their own list of pros and cons.
-Ultimately, automated testing can be a useful tool but should always be complemented with manual testing.
-Performing review of a webpage with WCAG can be overwhelming for a novice.
-This 16-step method was created to provide an easy step by step guide using only a few open source tools including the screen reader, NVDA, the Web Developer Extension, WAVE extension and Color Contrast Analyzer and more!
+Manual and Automated testing became with their list of pros and cons.
+Ultimately, automated testing can be a useful tool but should always be complemented with manual test reviewing of a webpage with WCAG can be overwhelming for a novice.
+This 16-step method was created to provide an easy step-by-step guide using only a few open-source tools including the screen reader, NVDA, the Web Developer Extension, WAVE extension, Color Contrast Analyzer, and more!

 Need a website to practice on?
 We have built 2 new demo websites: one good and one with some sneaky accessibility issues on it.
-Both look almost exactly the same, relieving us of the untruth that accessible equal unattractive.
+Both look almost identical, relieving us of the untruth that accessible is equal to unattractive.
 Check them out as you follow through our new version of the 16 steps!

 The steps are: